jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 	next() {method}: retrieves next IteratorResult
 ```

-There are two optional members which some iterators are extended with:
+There are two optional members that some iterators are extended with:

 ```
 Iterator [optional]